GeofsExplorer/GeoFS-Model-Importer/README.md

 3. Use commercially
 4. Make private use

-See the LICENSE file for full details.
+See the [LICENSE](https://github.com/GeofsExplorer/GeoFS-Model-Importer/blob/main/LICENSE) for full details.